-Jen Shek Voon (任錫文), aged 74, is an independent non-executive Director.
+Jen Shek Voon (任錫文), aged 75, has been an independent non-executive Director since 8 March 2007.
 He is a sole proprietor of Jen Shek Voon, PAS, a Chartered Accountant and Public Accounting Singapore firm in Singapore that specializes in international and regional financial and business advisory services.
 Mr. Jen currently holds a certificate of registration issued by the Accounting and Corporate Regulatory Authority of Singapore, authorizing him to practice as a public accountant in Singapore.
-Mr. Jen also sits as an independent nonexecutive director of the boards of directors of a number of non-publicly listed companies in Singapore, and, on publicly listed companies in Malaysia and Hong Kong.
+Mr. Jen also sits as an independent non-executive director of the boards of directors of a number of non-publicly listed companies in Singapore, and, on publicly listed companies in Malaysia and Hong Kong.
 Mr. Jen is a Fellow of the Singapore Institute of Directors.
 He holds a Bachelor of Accounting degree (Hons) from the University of Singapore and a M Comm (Hons) degree from the University of New South Wales.
-He is a Fellow of the Chartered Accountants Australia and NZ. the Association of Chartered Certified Accountants in the UK and a Chartered Tax Adviser of the Taxation Institute of Australia respectively, and a member of the Malaysian Institute of Accountants, ISACA (Information System Audit and Control Association) and a member of the British Computer Society.
+He is a Fellow of the Chartered Accountants Australia and NZ, the Association of Chartered Certified Accountants in the UK, and a member of the Malaysian Institute of Accountants, ISACA (Information System Audit and Control Association) and a member of the British Computer Society.

-Lo Peter (路嘉星), aged 65, has been an independent non-executive Director since 8 March 2007.
-Mr. Lo is a director of China Enterprise Capital Limited.
+Lo Peter (路嘉星), aged 66, has been an independent non-executive Director since 8 March 2007.
 Mr. Lo is also an independent non-executive director of Uni-President China Holdings Ltd (stock code: 0220), a company listed on the Stock Exchange.
-Mr. Lo was the chairman and an executive director of China Outfitters Holdings Limited (stock code: 1146) from March 2010 to June 2018 and resigned as the chairman and non-executive director of Sino Distillery Group Limited (now known as China Beidahuang Industry Group Holdings Limited) (stock code: 0039) in May 2013, companies listed on the Stock Exchange.
-Mr. Lo has more than 20 years of experience in operating businesses in the PRC, including but not limited to trade and investment in various industries such as leather goods, power plants, auto manufacturers, medical equipment and beer brewery.
+Mr. Lo was the chairman and an executive director of China Outfitters Holdings Limited (stock code: 1146) from March 2010 to June 2018, a company listed on the Stock Exchange.
+Mr. Lo has more than 25 years of experience in operating businesses in the PRC, including but not limited to trade and investment in various industries such as leather goods, power plants, auto manufacturers, medical equipment and beer brewery.
 Mr. Lo holds a bachelor degree in Mathematical Economics and Econometrics from the London School of Economics and Political Science.

-Wang Jincheng (王金城), aged 66, has been an independent non-executive Director since 9 September 2008.
-Mr. Wang has over 35 years extensive experience in the hospitality industry in the PRC.
-Since 2003, Mr. Wang has served as the president of Shanghai Baolong (Group) Co.
-Ltd. the main business of which includes hotel and hostel services, food and beverage services and rental car services in the PRC.
-He has been a director of the World Cuisine Association since 2003, and is currently the chairman of the professional committee of career managers of the China Cuisine Association and the vicechairman of both the Shanghai Cuisine Association and the Shanghai Restaurants Association.
+Wang Jincheng (王金城), aged 67, has been an independent non-executive Director since 9 September 2008.
+Mr. Wang has over 45 years extensive experience in the hospitality industry in the PRC.
+He was officially awarded the honor of "World Hotel · Continental Diamond" - Top Ten Outstanding Entrepreneurs.
+Since 2003, Mr. Wang has served as the president and chairman of Shanghai Baolong (Group) Co.
+Ltd, the main business of which includes hotel and hostel services. food and beverage services and rental car services in the PRC.
+He has been a director of the World Cuisine Association since 2003.
+He was the chairman of the professional committee of career managers of the China Cuisine Association and the vice-chairman and secretarygeneral of Shanghai Restaurant Cuisine Association.
 He was awarded Senior Chinese Catering Manager in February 2010, a Distinguished Entrepreneur of the Food & Beverage Industry of China in 2007 and a Distinguished Commercial Venturing Entrepreneur of China in 2006.
 Mr. Wang was a deputy to 5th and 6th National People's Congress of the Baoshan District of Shanghai, the PRC.

-The Directors are pleased to present their report together with the audited financial statements of the Group for the year ended 31 December 2020.
+The Directors are pleased to present their report together with the audited financial statements of the Group for the year ended 31 December 2021.